naistangz/Technical_Training/docs/Week8_CICD/README.md

 # Benefits of pipelines
 Having a CI/CD pipeline has more positive effects than only making an existing process more efficient:
 - Developers can stay focused on writing code and monitoring the behaviour of the system in production.
+- In an agile environment, QA and Developers can work efficiently together.
 - QA and product stakeholders have easy access to the latest, or any, version of the system.
 - Product updates are not stressful.
 - Logs of all code changes, tests and deployments are available for inspection at any time.